cyberhunters/Malware-Detection-Using-Machine-Learning/README.md

 Independent of the platform
 It requires No knowledge of domain like assembly instructions 2- Hybrid feature space using both ASM and byte file This approach is platform dependent but gives a better performance that using byte file.
-Requires huge resources and processing time
+Requires huge resources and processing time.

 The sequence of the tutuorials is given below:

 1. Creating hybrid dataset